RecStu14/Sign-Language-Detector/README.md

 # Sign-Language-Detector
-This repository contains the code for a Personal Project of mine - Sign Language Detector. :)
+The Dataset used in this project is the American Sign Language Letters Dataset which is publicly accessed from Roboflow. (https://public.roboflow.com/object-detection/american-sign-language-letters/1)